innFactory/bootstrap-aws-serverless/readme.md

 ### Logging, Tracing and Metrics

-Logging and Tracing is done with [AWS Powertools](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/)
+Logging, Tracing and Metrics are done with [AWS Powertools](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/)

 ### Testing